How to Meet the New Standards in Residential Care through CDC (Melbourne, VIC)

 4. The financial, service and engagement tools and models required; and

 5. How to provide the necessary documentation trail to demonstrate choice is provided.

 The Benefits of the workshop include:

-Mark Sheldon-Stemm currently works with a number of aged care organisations and has worked in the sector for 20 years at CEo and CFO level.
+Mark Sheldon-Stemm currently works with several Aged Care organizations and has worked in the sector for 20 years at CEO and CFO level.
 He has been responsible for the introduction of a number of systems into aged care with the latest being the Consumer Directed Care models used by some aged care providers.
-He is a qualified Accountant and Systems Analyst and specialises in developing business systems that will cater for the changes being made to aged care.
-He has formal qualifications in Commerce, Social Science, Economics and Strategic Foresight.
+He is a qualified Accountant and Systems Analyst and specializes in developing business systems that will cater for the changes being made to aged care.
+He has formal qualifications in Commerce, Social Science, Computer Science, Economics and Strategic Foresight.